juju/docs/src/en/models-config.md

 type | string |  | any of the supported provider types | Type of model, e.g. local, ec2
 uuid | string |  |  | The UUID of the model

-## Examples
+Some of these keys deserve further explanation.
+These are explored below.

 ### Apt mirror

 The APT packaging system is used to install and upgrade software on machines provisioned in the model, and many charms also use APT to install software for the services they deploy.
 It is possible to set a specific mirror for the APT packages to use, by setting 'apt-mirror':

 ```bash
 juju set-model-config apt-mirror=http://archive.ubuntu.com/ubuntu/